TelemetryDeck/SwiftSDK/README.md

 ## Initialization

-Init the Telemetry Manager at app startup, so it knows your App ID (you can retrieve the App ID in the Telemetry Viewer app, under App Settings)
+Init the Telemetry Manager at app startup, so it knows your App ID (you can retrieve the App ID from your [TelemetryDeck Dashboard](https://dashboard.telemetrydeck.com/) under Set Up App)

 ```swift
 let configuration = TelemetryManagerConfiguration(appID: "<YOUR-APP-ID>")